yugabyte/efcore.pg/src/EFCore.PG.NodaTime/README.md

-# Npgsql Entity Framework Core provider for PostgreSQL
+# Npgsql Entity Framework Core provider for YugabyteDB

-Npgsql.EntityFrameworkCore.PostgreSQL is the open source EF Core provider for PostgreSQL.
-It allows you to interact with PostgreSQL via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.
+Npgsql.EntityFrameworkCore.YugabyteDB is the open source EF Core provider for YugabyteDB.
+It allows you to interact with YugabyteDB via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.

-This package is a plugin which allows you to use the [NodaTime](https://nodatime.org) date/time library when interacting with PostgreSQL; this provides a better and safer API for dealing with date and time data.
+This package is a plugin which allows you to use the [NodaTime](https://nodatime.org) date/time library when interacting with YugabyteDB; this provides a better and safer API for dealing with date and time data.

 To use the plugin, simply add `UseNodaTime` as below and use NodaTime types in your entity properties: